 The Governors meet formally each year and have a number of committees overseeing various aspects of the management of the School.

-Foundation Governors – Anthony Towey (Chair), Paul Alexander (Vice Chair), Father Philip Dyer-Perry, Lynne Hill, Howard Hughes, Catherine Moore and Frances Phillips.
+Foundation Governors – Anthony Towey (Chair), Paul Alexander (Vice Chair), Father Philip Dyer-Perry, Lynne Hill, Howard Hughes and Frances Phillips.

-Staff Governors – Ms P McNicholas (Headteacher), Rachel Lee (Deputy Headteacher)
+Staff Governors – Ms P McNicholas (Headteacher), Mrs A McCarthy (Deputy Headteacher)

 Mr P Alexander, Chair

 I (Paul Alexander) support Our Lady of the Rosary School as Vice Chair.
 My two sons both attended our school and my motivation is to ensure that the values they developed and quality of education they received can grow and further contribute to our community.
 In my professional life I have worked across airline, technology and oil & gas sectors with companies including British Airways, Cordiem and BP.
 I am a Fellow of the Chartered Institute of Purchasing & Supply, hold an MBA from Lancaster University and work as a Teaching Fellow at The University of Portsmouth.

 Father P Dyer-Perry

 I've been Parish Priest of Our Lady of the Rosary Church since 2011 and a Foundation Governor since 2012.
 I am a frequent visitor to the school and my focus is supporting the Catholic Life of the school, maintaining a strong parish link, and helping to build and strengthen the life of the whole Catholic community in Staines as we strive to share the good news of Jesus Christ, who calls us to serve not to be served.